-Southeastern Firefighters Burn Foundation hosts an annual Heroes Banquet to thank those who help us serve burn patients and their families.
+Southeastern Firefighters Burn Foundation hosts a Heroes Banquet every other year to thank those who help us serve burn patients and their families.
 Representatives from four key groups are invited to this special evening as we salute their unique contributions to the Foundation.
 These groups include:

 Corporate Donors and Sponsors